Bruno Pelissari: Chennaiyin

 Pelissari was loaned to Indian Super League club Chennaiyin FC for the 2014 season, where he scored 4 goals in 11 appearances.
-He was very instrumental in 2014 season.
-Pelissari re-joined Chennaiyin Fc on loan for the 2015 Indian Super League season.
-He played a very crucial part for Chennaiyin Fc in 2015 Indian Super League season, he scored in the final and helped Chennaiyin FC to win the 2015 Indian Super League season.
+Pelissari rejoined Chennaiyin FC on loan for the 2015 Indian Super League.
+He played a very crucial part for Chennaiyin FC in the 2015 Indian Super League season.
+He scored in the final and helped Chennaiyin FC to win the 2015 Indian Super League season.

 Sheriff Tiraspol

 On 1 March 2016, Pelissari signed for Moldovan Divizia Națională side Sheriff Tiraspol. he only managed to play three games for Divizia Națională side Sheriff Tiraspol.
-He was released for the contract after the end of the season.
+He was released from the contract after the end of the season.

 Delhi Dynamos

 On 1 August 2016, Bruno Pellisari was unveiled as a new player of Delhi Dynamos.
 He was the second signing of the season.

 Votuporanguense

 In October 2017, he joined Brazilian club Votuporanguense.